15 Beautiful Japanese Words That Don’t Exist in English

 Definition: The smell of rain before it begins to fall.

-It’s worth noting that this is actually a borrowed word from English.
-“Petrichor” is the English word for the smell of rain and this Japanese word is a katakana borrowed from it.
+Okay, so this word kinda does exist in English.
+“Petrichor” is the English word for the smell of rain, and this Japanese word is a katakana borrowed from it.

-Still, in either language, it’s a beautiful and pleasant thing you’ve probably experienced (unless you’re one of the 10% who can’t smell it—in which case, we’re so sorry!).
+Still, in either language, it’s a beautiful and pleasant thing you’ve probably experienced.

 Definition: Ineffable, impossible.
 It can also mean “too grand or powerful to describe in words.”